the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ### Nestor

-On your watchlist it is important to have all other Logi pilots, the boosters, the FC, as well as any known aggro magnets.
+On your watchlist it is important to have **all other Logi pilots**, the boosters, the FC, as well as any known aggro magnets.
 It is recommended to always keep your other Nestor pilots locked up as well as pre-locking any aggro magnets if needed.

 Nestors bring both DPS and Logi drones and it is important to learn when to use what drones.
 E.g. in a contest you will always drop your DPS drones, but in other sites like a TCRC, you may want to launch Armor bots to handle troll aggro.
 As always listen to the FC and do as they instruct.